root-project/root/README/ReleaseNotes/v620/index.md

  * Provide support of NDC corrdinates for TArrow.
  * Fix interactive movement of TLine/TArrow objects when NDC coordinates are used
  * Provide TGraph::MovePoints() method
+ * New options `RX`and `RY` for TMultiGraph in order to draw reverse axis along X and Y.

 ## 3D Graphics Libraries